-The first thing you may do is re-insert your storage media, whether a Flash drive, SD card, external hard disc, or smartphone.
-You may plug the medium in once, then remove it and re-insert it after a few minutes.
+First, you may re-insert your storage media, whether a Flash drive, SD card, external hard disc, or smartphone.
+You may plug the medium in once, remove it and re-insert it after a few minutes.

 If photographs imported on your Windows 10 computer aren’t functioning after you’re sure you’ve inserted your storage media correctly and enabled the appropriate rights, you may attempt the alternative options.
-Make sure you’ve enabled all of the permissions you’ll need to transfer/import pictures.
+Ensure you’ve enabled all the permissions you’ll need to transfer/import pictures.

-Photos is a Windows Store application that uses Microsoft’s proprietary UWP format, which creates a slew of issues.
+Photos is a Windows Store application that uses Microsoft’s proprietary UWP format, creating many issues.
 The built-in Windows troubleshooter for Photos and other Windows programs is the first place to look for a solution.
-This is often the answer to Why Won’t My Pictures Import to my Computer.
+This is often the answer to Why Won’t My Pictures Import to my Computer?

 Navigate to Settings, Update & Security, Troubleshoot, and Additional Troubleshooters.
 To test if this addresses the problem, go to Windows Store Apps and choose Run the troubleshooter.

 Most cameras come with two cables: one for watching your TV and another for connecting to your PC.
-To transfer photographs, you’ll need to locate one that connects to your computer.
+You’ll need to locate one that connects to your computer to transfer photographs.

-Connect the tiny end of the transfer cable to your camera or smartphone and the bigger end to your computer’s USB port.
+Connect the tiny end of the transfer cable to your camera or smartphone and the more significant end to your computer’s USB port.
 If the USB plug won’t fit into the port, flip the plug over and try again.

-If you can’t seem to get Windows 10 to let you import photographs, you might want to look into purchasing a third-party program.
-The Bridge is a robust asset manager that allows you to examine effortlessly, manage, change, and publish various materials, as well as perfectly import photographs from mobile devices.
-This software can help with your problem of why won’t my pictures import to my computer.
+If you can’t seem to get Windows 10 to let you import photos, you might want to purchase a third-party program.
+The Adobe Bridge is a robust asset manager that allows you to examine effortlessly, manage, change, and publish various materials, and ideally import photographs from mobile devices.
+This software can help with why my pictures won’t be imported to your computer.

 You may import pictures and videos from your mobile or digital camera, bulk import/export, evaluate Libraries assets and modify photo capture time using Adobe Bridge.
-Because the Bridge interacts smoothly with these programs, you can easily import photos from Adobe Stock and other libraries.
+Because the Bridge interacts smoothly with these programs, you can easily import photos from Adobe Stock, DepositPhotos, and other libraries.

 Update Photos App

-You should first update the Photos app, which hopefully increases the functionality while also fixing any issues.
+You should first update the Photos app, hopefully increasing the functionality while fixing any issues.
 To do so, open the Microsoft Store app and select Downloads and Updates from the three-dot menu icon in the top-right corner.

 Click Get updates on the new screen.
-If there is an update for the Photos app that you haven’t loaded yet, it will display in the download queue and begin to download and this will help you fix why won’t my pictures import to my computer issue.
+If there is an update for the Photos app that you haven’t loaded yet, it will display in the download queue and begin to download, and this will help you fix why it won’t import pictures to your computer issue.